 Understanding Music Notes

 Understanding music notes labels is essential when learning a music instrument.
 Our music system has twelve different sounds.
-Understanding music notes shows the way we label the sounds you are creating.
+We must learn the way we label the sounds that you are creating.

 Understanding Music Notes